-• If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
-Tell the doctor about the allergy and what signs your child had.
+- If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell the doctor about the allergy and what signs your child had. - If your child has a sulfa allergy.

 This drug may interact with other drugs or health problems.